Carnival of Aalst

 Here are some pictures of the previous years.
 But it is highly recommended to see it all in person.

-Did you go to Aalst carnival yet?
+Did you go to the carnival in Aalst yet?

 Some of these links are affiliate links.
 If you buy something through these links, Travel Eat Enjoy Repeat will earn a small commission.
 This will cost you nothing extra.